holoviz-topics/examples/README.md

 # Running Locally

-To run an example locally install anaconda-project and run the command defined in the anaconda-project file:
+To run an example locally first download it from https://examples.pyviz.org, unzip it, and cd into it.
+Then install anaconda-project and run the command defined in the anaconda-project file:

 ```bash
 conda install anaconda-project tornado<5.0